OBITUARY-Sultan Qaboos ushered in Oman renaissance, quiet diplomacy

 When oil exports began in 1967, Sultan Said, accustomed to tight financial constraints, was reluctant to spend on development.
 Britain, with considerable clout then over Gulf rulers, helped Qaboos overthrow his father in a palace coup on July 23, 1970.
 Sultan Said was forced to abdicate after some resistance and spent the last two years of his life in exile in England.

 In 1981, Qaboos began widening political participation and free elections for an advisory council were held in 2003.
-CHARISMATIC AUTHORITY
+CHARISTMATIC AUTHORITY

 When the “Arab Spring” protests started to threaten - and eventually topple - the leaders of Tunisia and Egypt in 2011, Qaboos took note and defused his own potential bombshell as protests broke out in Oman with promises of jobs and reforms.
 He sacked more than a third of the cabinet, created thousands of public sector jobs and paid a dividend to the unemployed, which the IMF said amounted to a quarter of Omanis.